Divers rescue 12 boys and their coach from a flooded Thai cave

 Because the cave system would likely remain flooded for several weeks with the intensifying monsoon rains, authorities were originally left with two options: (1) teach the trapped footballers to scuba dive in extremely challenging conditions, or (2) leave them in the cave for up to four months when receding water levels should allow them to walk out.
 When it was discovered that the cave might flood completely, the decision was taken to conduct the rescue using scuba.
 The cave system was partially drained using powerful pumps over a period of several days in an attempt to reduce the distance that would have to be traveled underwater.
 The extrication was ordered after the boys had been sufficiently prepared and when a storm system threatened to dangerously increase water levels inside the cave system.

-July 4: Two more members of the Cave Diving Group, Jason Mallinson and Chris Jewel, depart for Thailand to assist with the rescue operation.
+On July 4, two more members of the Cave Diving Group, Jason Mallinson and Chris Jewel, depart for Thailand to join an ever-growing team of international divers taking part in the rescue operation.

-July 5: A former Thai Navy SEAL dies after delivering supplies to the trapped group.
+On July 5, a former Thai Navy SEAL dies after delivering supplies to the trapped group.
 The diver reportedly lost consciousness while exiting the cave system.

-July 5: A video posted on Facebook that purportedly shows the diving conditions at the rescue location goes viral.
+Also on July 5, a video posted on Facebook that purportedly shows the diving conditions at the rescue location goes viral.
 However, the video was actually filmed in Castle Rock Cave, in the U.S. state of Wisconsin.
 One of the sections of Tham Luang Nang Non that must be traversed nonetheless contains a partly submerged 38-cm (15 in.) choke point where divers cannot pass while wearing a tank.
-They reportedly must climb an upward slope where they emerge out of the water before descending back into the water on the other side.
-It is not clear if the narrowest portion of the choke point is submerged, or not.
+They must climb an upward slope where they emerge out of the water before descending back into the water on the other side

 [Posted by Howard Roscoe on Thursday, 5 July 2018 (Deleted on July 9.)
 “These are the conditions that the Derbyshire Rescuers has [sic] to contend with during their rescue operation of the 12 Thais in the Chiang Rai Caverns.”]